 - Thick Hair – Here is where we need to step up to some stronger hold product.
 I have thick hair, and I like to keep my hair in a hold.
 Hair has a mind of its own.
 My recommendation is to try a water-based and an oil-based, just to see what will work for you.
 It is not necessary, a good stronghold water-based will do the job, but it will not hurt to try both.
 Using pomade to keep thick hair in place is the way to go.
 Read our top 10 pomades to use.
 Or try Suavecito stronghold.

-- Asian Hair – Also super thick and a category of its own, we have written an entire article for this type.
-You can read it here, Asian hair.
+- Oriental Hair – Also super thick and a category of its own, we have written an entire article for this type.
 Or read the thick hair type right above this, pretty much the same thing.

 - Curly Hair – I feel your pain, trying to tame curly with pomade will work, but here is some excellent news.
 The moisture in pomade will help keep the frizzy parts of your hair down while holding those curls in place.
 Whether you have long or curly your hair, you may want to try wax or paste.